Ken Hinkley: Port Adelaide senior coach (2013–2025)

-The Power narrowly missed out on qualifying for finals in 2015 and 2016, though returned to the post-season playoffs in 2017, only to be defeated in a home elimination final against the West Coast Eagles following a kick after the siren in extra-time.
-It was during this season that Hinkley's contract with Port Adelaide was extended to the end of 2021.
+The Power narrowly missed finals in 2015 and 2016, though returned to the post-season playoffs in 2017, only to be defeated in a home elimination final against the West Coast Eagles following a kick after the siren in extra time.
+During this season, Hinkley's contract was extended to the end of 2021.
 In 2018 and 2019 the club again missed the finals, despite recording 50% or higher win-loss records in both years.